ITJammish/WoWClassicTour/README.md

 **How to use the guide:**
 As recommended above; read through the material briefly to start to give yourself an idea of pacing, and the route your group will take.
 The guide itself is very simple with an ordered list of locations to visit and a text script for each location.

-Consider any optional activities and prepare your group before hand making sure you have the required items.
+Consider any optional activities and prepare your group beforehand making sure you have the required items.
 Also note some areas in this tour are high level, so ensure some of your members do bring their gear in case of combat.

 **Tips for running the tour:**
 - Suggest turning on/up the in-game music to enhance each area as you pass through.